Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Towards Feedforward Network Analysis under Partial Dependence

 Assume that the dependency graph contains $K$ strongly connected components $G_1,\ldots, G_K$, and that for all $h\in H$, and for some $\theta > 0$, $\E[e^{\theta X_h(s_h, t_h)}] \leq e^{\theta\lambda_h(\theta, s_h, t_h)}$.
 The following lemma shows how to use as few H\"older inequalities as possible.

 \begin{lemma} With the hypotheses and notations above, for positive $(p_h)_{h\in H}$ such that $ \forall k \in\{1, \ldots, K\} $, $\sum_{h\in G_k} \frac{1}{p_h} = 1,$

 \end{lemma} \begin{proof}

 The first equality is deduced from the dependency graph: we have mutual independence between families of processes of distinct connected components.
-The inequality is the application of the H\"older inequality inside the connected components of the dependency graph, as well as the use of the MGF bounds. \end{proof}
+The inequality is the application of the H\"older inequality inside the connected components, as well as the use of the MGF bounds. \end{proof}

-We can now derive an end-to-end service for partially dependent servers and arrival processes. \begin{theorem} The end-to-end service for flow 1 is bounded by the generating function
+We can now derive an end-to-end service for partially dependent servers and arrival processes. \begin{theorem} The end-to-end service for flow 1 is bounded by the service bounding generating function

 for all $(p_i), (q_j)$ such that for all $k\leq K$, $\sum_{A_i\in G_k\setminus \{1\}} \frac{1}{p_i} + \sum_{S_j\in G_k} \frac{1}{q_j}=1$. \end{theorem} \begin{proof} The proof follows almost along the same lines as in Theorem~\ref{th:e2e-gs-indep}.
 Lemma~\ref{lem:partialH} is used at Equation~\eqref{eq:indep}.
 If $X_h = A_i$, we have $s_h = t_{\pi_i(1)}$, $t_h = t_{\pi_i(\ell_i)}$ and $\lambda_h(\theta, s_h, t_h) = \sigma_{A_i}(\theta) + \rho_{A_i}(\theta)(t_h-s_h)$.
-If $X_h = S_j$, we have $s_h = t_{j}$, $t_h = t_{j^{\bu}}$ and $\lambda_h(\theta, s_h, t_h) = \sigma_{S_j}(\theta) + \rho_{S_j}(\theta)(t_h-s_h)$. \end{proof}
+If $X_h = S_j$, we have $s_h = t_{j}$, $t_h = t_{j^{\bu}}$ and $\lambda_h(\theta, s_h, t_h) = \sigma_{S_j}(\theta) - \rho_{S_j}(\theta)(t_h-s_h).$ \end{proof}

-Next, we calculate backlog and delay bounds.
-This is straightforward if $A_1$'s connected component of the dependence graph is a singleton: $A_1$ is then mutually independent of all other processes and Lemmas~\ref{lem:output} and~\ref{lem:delay} apply.
-However, if $A_1$ is not mutually independent of all other processes, the end-to-end server and $A_1$ are not independent.
-While a first solution is to apply again the H\"older inequality to these processes, we propose another way of computing these bounds directly.
-Instead of computing the end-to-end server first, we directly start with the backlog or delay expression from Theorem~\ref{th:e2e-sc}.
-The proofs use the same arguments as the previous ones, so we defer them to Appendix~\ref{app:dependent}. \begin{theorem} With the same notations as above, for all $(p_i), (q_j)$ such that for all $k\leq K$, $\sum_{A_i\in G_k} \frac{1}{p_i} + \sum_{S_j\in G_k} \frac{1}{q_j}=1$, \begin{enumerate} \item the departure process of flow 1 is bounded by the generating function
+This is straightforward if $A_1$'s connected component is a singleton: $A_1$ is then mutually independent of all other processes and Lemmas~\ref{lem:output} and~\ref{lem:delay} apply.
+If $A_1$ is not mutually independent of all other processes, the end-to-end server and $A_1$ are not independent.
+While a first solution is to apply again H\"older inequality, we propose to compute the bound directly.
+Instead of computing the end-to-end server first, we directly start with the delay expression from Theorem~\ref{th:e2e-sc}.
+The proofs use the same arguments as before, so we defer them to Appendix~\ref{app:dependent}. \begin{theorem} With the same notations as above, for all $(p_i), (q_j)$ such that for all $k\leq K$, $\sum_{A_i\in G_k} \frac{1}{p_i} + \sum_{S_j\in G_k} \frac{1}{q_j}=1$ and $\theta \geq 0$ such that for all $j\in\{1, \ldots, n\}$, $ \sum_{i\in j} \rho_{A_i}(p_i\theta) < \rho_{S_j}(q_j\theta)$, \begin{enumerate} \item the departure process of flow 1 is bounded by the arrival bounding generating function

 \item the delay of flow $A_1$ is bounded by the generating function

 \end{enumerate} \end{theorem}